John-Patrick Strauß

-John-Patrick Regalario Strauß (born 28 January 1996) is a professional footballer who plays as a right-back or a defensive midfielder for Thai League 1 club Muangthong United.
-Born in Germany, he plays for the Philippines national team.
+John-Patrick Regalario Strauß (born 28 January 1996) is a professional footballer who plays as a right-back or a defensive midfielder for Thai League 1 club Bangkok United.

 Club career

 Youth

 Born in Wetzlar, Germany, Strauß had his youth career at FC Cleeberg, TSG Wieseck and RB Leipzig.

 RB Leipzig II

 In 2016, after playing for the U17 and U19 team of Leipzig, Strauß was promoted to the second team.

 Erzgebirge Aue

 In 2017, Strauß signed a three-year contract with 2.
 Bundesliga club Erzgebirge Aue, he joined the club on a free transfer.
 In 2022, Erzgebirge Aue were relegated to 3.
 Liga.

 Hansa Rostock

 In 2022, after his 5-year stint with Aue, Strauß signed a two-year contract with 2.
 Bundesliga club Hansa Rostock, joining the club on a free transfer.

 International career

 Strauß was born to a German father and a Filipino mother that made him eligible to play for Germany and the Philippines.